Aspenini/ps5pro-registry/README.md

 ## 📦 What This Is

 - ✅ A public registry of submitted PS5 Pro 30th units
-- 📸 Each entry includes the serial number, photo proof, and optional name/socials
 - 🌍 All info is submitted by the community via [GitHub Issues](../../issues)

 ---